FLUXNET is blending art and science to empower society to feel Earth system dynamics.

-This NSF-funded pilot artist in residence program is being offered for the first time in 2024 and will lead to an exibit at the Patricia Valian Reser Center for the Creative Arts (PRAx), Corvallis OR in January 2026.
+fluxART is a NSF-funded artist in residence program, offered for the first time in 2024-25 and projects were featured in the Currents Exhibit at the Patricia Valian Reser Center for the Creative Arts (PRAx), 22 January - 7 March 2026.

 What is FLUXNET?

-Our understanding of climate change depends on our understanding of ecosystem fluxes—how things like carbon, water, and energy move between the biosphere and the atmosphere.
-These fluxes are regulated by ecosystem processes including photosynthesis and evapotranspiration and are also affected by human activities and natural disturbances.
+Our understanding of climate change depends on our understanding of ecosystem fluxes—how carbon, water, and energy move between the biosphere and the atmosphere.
+These fluxes are regulated by ecosystem processes including turbulent transport of mass and energy, evapotranspiration, photosynthesis and soil respiration, and are also affected by human activities and natural disturbances.

 Scientists around the world have set up nearly 1,000 towers instrumented to constantly collect data about carbon, water, and energy fluxes – they are observing how the biosphere breathes.
 The key measurement technique used to collect these flux data is called eddy covariance.
 It is the gold standard to measure total fluxes at the ecosystem scale without probing every plant and inch of soil on the landscape.
 All of this data is shared through a global ‘network of networks’ called FLUXNET with a mission to facilitate collaboration and data sharing.